iggypiggy46/editorial-design-sample/README.md

-# DESN 368 Web Design 1 Starter Template
+Coffee Editorial Design

-> **NOTE:** This is a work in progress.
+> Coffee infromational page

-DIY Template, starter, boilerplate, prototype, etc. for future Web Design projects.
+What is coffee?